 Returns the year from a given timestamp.
-Optionally, you can add a timezone different than your current one.
+Optionally, you can check it in a timezone different than yours.

 How does it work in the search window?

 Select Create column in the search window toolbar, then select the Year operation.

 If you only add the Timestamp argument, you will get the year considering your current timezone.
 Optionally, you can specify a different time zone adding the Time zone argument to see year in the specified time zone.